marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

   - id: Bm8TPUJFjbl
   - id: Bm5o30klO-N
 ---
-Are you dreaming of an exclusive, tailor made wine & food tour made of authentic and deeply immersive experiences that would give you a fine insider-access to local life and to the oldest Italian traditions in the most charming and genuine parts of Italy?
+Are you dreaming of an exclusive, tailor made wine & food tour made of authentic and deeply immersive experiences that would give you a fine insider-access to local life and to the oldest Italian traditions?
+Maybe in the most charming and genuine parts of Italy?

 You are definitely in the right place, and I could not be more happy!